pgazmuri/k9-polyvox/README.md

 ### 4. Configure API Keys

-Create a `keys.py` file in the project root with your OpenAI API key:
+Edit the `keys.py` file in the project root with your OpenAI API key:

 ```python
 OPENAI_API_KEY = "sk-..."